 Students complete both the Knox off-campus study application and the program application with the guidance of their faculty advisor.
+An additional "Student Initiated Program" essay is required.
 This two-part application is then submitted to the Off-Campus Study Committee.